dib-lab/2022-paper-branchwater-software/manuscript.md

 [@dk_fracminhash], we find that sourmash defaults work well for finding matches to genomes within about 90% ANI of the query, but not necessarily further.
-Finally, FracMinHash was developed for shotgun data sets and different parameters would be required for targeted sequencing data such as amplicon data sets.
+Finally, FracMinHash was developed for shotgun data sets and different parameters would be required for other types of sequencing data such as amplicon data sets.
 Some of these limitations are intrinsic to FracMinHash, and others may be overcome in the future by parameter tuning and further research.